nhsconnect/ITK-FHIR-Digital-Medicines/pages/design/build_medication_dispense_list.md

 - entry - a reference to the MedicationDispense Resource entry or entries

 ### MedicationDispense ###

 The main purpose of the MedicationDispense resource is to record that a medication product is to be or has been dispensed for a named patient by a named Practitioner.
-The following is an example of the elements can be used:
+The following elements are business required or optional but recommended for a successful implementation.

-- identifier - uniquely identifies this medication dispense (UUID)
+- identifier - REQUIRED - uniquely identifies this medication dispense (UUID)
-- status - should always be completed
+- status - REQUIRED - should always be completed
-- medication - a reference to the medication which was dispensed
+- medication - REQUIRED - a reference to the medication which was dispensed
-- subject - a reference to the patient
+- subject - REQUIRED - a reference to the patient
-- context - a reference to the encounter in which the medication was dispensed (the pharmacy visit)
+- context - OPTIONAL - reference to the encounter in which the medication was dispensed (the pharmacy visit)
-- performer - who / what dispensed the medication
+- performer - REQUIRED - who / what dispensed the medication
-- type - the type dispense/supply (SNOMED CT concept)
+- type - REQUIRED - the type dispense/supply (SNOMED CT concept)
-- quantity - amount dispensed expressed as it's unit form dose, e.g. tablets, ml, gram
+- quantity - REQUIRED - amount dispensed expressed as it's unit form dose, e.g. tablet, ml, gram
-- daysSupply - amount supplied expressed as a number of days
+- daysSupply - REQUIRED - amount supplied expressed as a number of days
-- whenHandedOver - the date/time on which the medication was supplied to the patient
+- whenHandedOver - REQUIRED - the date/time on which the medication was supplied to the patient
-- dosageInstruction - how the medication is to be used by the patient or administered by the caregiver
+- dosageInstruction - OPTIONAL - how the medication is to be used by the patient or administered by the carer

 ### Medication ###

 The Medication Resource allows for medications to be characterized by the form of the drug and the ingredient (or ingredients), as well as how it is packaged.
 The medication will include the ingredient(s) and their strength(s) and the package can include the amount (for example, number of tablets, volume, etc.) that is contained in a particular container (for example, 100 capsules of Amoxicillin 500mg per bottle).
 The following is an example of the elements that can be used:

 - code - a SNOMED CT Concept that identifies this medication